 In addition, the changing nature of work creates its own stresses and a greater focus on the wellbeing of key personnel is becoming ever more important.
 That is already pushing the mental and physical health of employees higher up the list of priorities.
 Those working from home can suffer from feelings of isolation and companies need to ensure they are given realistic workloads and targeted services.
 In highly competitive markets, the pressure is on STEM professionals to perform, but this performance relies heavily on their wellbeing.
 For many workers, the flexibility of remote working can have real benefits, providing extra time for family and hobbies, relieving the stresses of commuting and creating an environment where they can focus but not everyone flourishes in this environment.

 In uncertain times companies need to develop a sustainable recruitment strategy, identify what skills are needed and understand where they can be acquired.
-Those companies that do this well will be the winners in the war for talent and will be able to seize the opportunities presented by the new global megatrends.
+Those companies that do this well will attract more STEM talent and will be able to seize the opportunities presented by the new global megatrends.

 Read more insights